qadenz/qadenz.github.io/_docs/commands.md

 4. Catch and log any exceptions that are thrown.
 5. If an exception is caught, capture a screenshot of the application under test.
 6. Re-throw the exception to stop execution of the test.

+All `WebInspector` commands that involve a single target element also include an Explicit Wait during `WebElement` initializationfor the visibility of the target element to be `true`.
+Commands that involve a `List<WebElement>` do not include an Explicit Wait.

 ## Using WebCommander and WebInspector